Need legal advice now from a redundancy solicitor?

 - Three week’s pay for the three years he worked over the age of 22 = £1,200

 Overall, Chris will receive a statutory payment of £1,600.
-However, this payment is excluding any contractual pay.
+However, this payment excludes any contractual pay.

 3. Is redundancy pay taxable?

 Redundancy tax is payable after the first £30,000.
-This figure may sound unlikely, but other factors are calculated in redundancy pay which includes:
+This figure may sound unlikely, but other factors are calculated in redundancy pay which include:

-- Contractual notice pay (any form of additional amounts of money that your contract says you can get on top of your statutory amount).
+- Contractual notice pay (any form of additional amounts of money that the employment contract says you can get on top of your statutory amount).

 - Non-cash benefits.
 For example, gifting a company laptop, phone or car.
-Any assets which become a gift will be given a cash value and added to your total redundancy pay.
+Any assets which become a gift will be given a cash value and added to the total redundancy pay.

-Tax is applicable on any portion of your redundancy pay above the value of £30,000.
-The tax rate for any value above £30,000 is the same as your other salary.
+Tax is applicable on any portion of redundancy pay above the value of £30,000.
+The tax rate for any value above £30,000 is the same as the other salary.

-Holiday pay and PILON will be treated as other payments rather than redundancy pay as they’re both paying for work rather than compensation for job loss.
+Holiday pay and Pay In Leiu Of Notice will be treated as other payments rather than redundancy pay as they’re both paying for work rather than compensation for job loss.

 4. How does redundancy work?